feizhao19/feizhao19.github.io/_posts/2018-12-01-Jekyll-Build/2021-01-01-Jekyll-Build.md

 ---
-title: Build Your Blog with GitHub Pages
+title: The Introduction of GitHub Pages
 tags: Jekyll
-edit: 2019-03-26
+edit: 2021-01-01
 categories: Jekyll
 status: Paused
 mathjax: true
 highlight: true
 mermaid: true
-description: Build Your Blog with GitHub Pages.
-This is a sketch of how to use my theme `PointingToTheMoon` to write your blog.
-This theme is great for academic use, for it features simple post page with mathjax support and a side bar with toc.
-The main page on the other hand is somewhat fancy.
+description: A introduction of GitHub Pages.
 ---

 # What Do I Have to Offer

 There are many themes out there, yet none of them suits my need.

 1. I want my post page's width to be at least 80% so the reader can simply read the post.
 I don't want persistent sidebars with a big picture of the blog owner
 2. I want my post to be extra readable.
 The font needs to be sharp and large enough.
 Not Consolas fonts or Comic Sans.
 3. I want my blog to have the same features typora has, namely
    1. I need mathjax.
 Other themes seem rarely supporting it.
    2. [mermaid diagram](https://mermaidjs.github.io/) is always a good thing to have.
    3. ==highlight==.
 This feature has to be implemented by js.
 4. I don't want to build my blog locally and push the entire website to GitHub.
 After I have done styling, I write in markdown (using typora) and push it, that should be **all** it needed.
 5. I want my assets in the same folder as my posts.
 I use the workaround as direct link it to the `raw.github` page, like this `<img src="https://raw.githubusercontent.com/yk-liu/PointingToTheMoon/master/_posts/2018-12-11-Jekyll-Build/assets/GitHub-desktop.png" width="80%">`.
 I consulted GitHub, and they said it's okay to do so.
 6. I want cool things, such as visitor map, tag clouds, and category clouds, commenting.
 I want Chinese readers to be able to comment as well.
 Disqus is blocked, and other sources are poorly maintained.
 So I chose commentit.
 All you need is a GitHub account or Facebook or Twitter.
 7. I have ZERO experience with front end stuff.
 The JavaScript is exhausting, so I avoided using JS as much as possible.
 It turns out a hidden sidebar can be down in pure CSS.